Stromboli

 Once you’ve brushed the exposed edges with egg wash you’re ready to roll up your Stromboli!

-- First, I like to brush the top of the roll with a mixture of melted butter, garlic powder, Parmesan cheese, and parsley.
-The butter will help the crust brown and the seasonings add so much flavor!
+Then brush the top of the roll with a mixture of melted butter, garlic powder, Parmesan cheese, and parsley.

-Bake your Stromboli for 25 to 30 minutes at 375 degrees F. You know it’s ready when the crust is golden brown.
-If your Stromboli is browning to quickly simply cover with foil and continue to bake.
-Also, place your pan in the bottom half of oven away from the heat source.
+Bake your Stromboli for 25 to 30 minutes at 375 degrees Fahrenheit.
+You know it’s ready when the crust is golden brown.

 I like to let mine rest and cool for a few minutes before slicing it.
 Serve the slices warm with lots of marinara sauce on the side for dipping.